benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 The purpose of the code may not be clear.
 There could be domain specific assumptions or language that your users are unaware of, you could be writing non-intuitive code for performance reasons or to get around a bug in 3rd party code.
 You might be implementing an algorithm from a scientific paper or a mathematical formula in which case you should link to the paper and preferably include the formula right there in your comments.

 Please also comment private and/or protected methods, internal functions and the like as your users still need to know this stuff.
-For bonus points, mix in a little markup and hey presto! you've got Latex/Doxygen/Javadoc/whatever.
+For bonus points, mix in a little markup and hey presto!
+You've got LaTeX/Doxygen/Javadoc/whatever.
 <br/>
 <br/>

 #### Conventions and variable and function naming
 Use nice descriptive variable and function names.
-Don't use one, two, whatever number characters in place of a real, actual descriptive name unless it is a well known convention (iterators, exceptions, etc.).
+Don't use one, two, whatever number of characters in place of a real, actual descriptive name unless it is a well known convention (iterators, indicies, exceptions, etc.).
 Please don't use some initialism or acronym that's only apparent to you.
 If coming up with a descriptive variable or function name is hard then perhaps you should rethink your code.
 Don't replicate variable names where the context is not the same.
 No global variables.
 <br/>
 <br/>